sebagruia/TheRightWay/README.md

 # The Right Way

 This is the refactored version of my ToDoList app.
-I'm refactoring the entire code and also adding state management with Redux
+I'm refactoring the entire code and also adding state management with Redux.
+Transforming the web app into a Progressive Web App.

 # Getting Started with Create React App